folbricht/desync/README.md

 oci+https://ghcr.io/myuser/repo
 ```

 Since the OCI specification identifies blobs by SHA256 digest, OCI stores require desync to run with `--digest=sha256` instead of the default SHA512/256.
+Chunks are stored as blobs whose digest is the chunk ID.
+Registries verify that uploaded content matches the declared digest, so chunks are always stored uncompressed in OCI stores, regardless of the `uncompressed` store option.
 Credentials are provided via the `oci-credentials` section of the config file (see [Configuration](#configuration)).

 </details>